SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * check multi-topic config works

-* add properties to csharpcontent: failsilently (for getting list of issues in 1 go), and addtosessioncache
+* add properties to csharpcontent: addtosessioncache

-* deleting draft doesn't always delete the content item

 * enforce readonly nodes by not allowing user to delete the corresponding content item